tl-its-umich-edu/my-learning-analytics/README.md

-# student-dashboard-django
+# my-learning-analytics

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/0fd487531e244c0ebbfbc25e8753c484)](https://app.codacy.com/app/ITS_Teaching_And_Learning/student-dashboard-django?utm_source=github.com&utm_medium=referral&utm_content=tl-its-umich-edu/student-dashboard-django&utm_campaign=Badge_Grade_Settings)

-student dashboard based on django framework
+My Learning Analytics based on django framework

 ## Environment configuration
 There is some environment configuration and addtional files needed for this app to run.
 You can put this in a file called .env for testing.

 Configuration:

 Copy the file `.env.sample` to `.env` and fill in with the values for local testing.
+You may also provide a .env file if you have one.

-On OpenShift fill these in the appropriate places.
+On OpenShift fill these in the appropriate places to provide the environment.

+# Secrets

-The bq_cred.json is service account for Big Query, it neesd to be supplied and put into the secrets directory and setup in the environment.
+The bq_cred.json is service account for Big Query, it neesd to be supplied and put into the /secrets directory and setup in the environment.

-The dashboard/saml directory needs to contain 4 files for SAML configuration.
+(Openshift Only) The /secrets/saml directory needs to contain 4 files for SAML configuration.
 These are currently hard-coded in settings.py though the path comes from the environment SAML2_FILES_BASE.

 	remote-metadata.xml
 	student-dashboard-saml.key
 	student-dashboard-saml.pem

 ## Docker commands for deploying the app
 1. Tear down running application and db instances: